Ahel2000/jsprojects/README.md

-Beginner-friendly Projects using JavaScript,HTML and CSS without using any framework.
+Beginner-friendly Projects using JavaScript,HTML and CSS,mostly without using any framework.